 What does ‘zanzaneet’ mean?

-So why did I choose this word to brand my blog?
-Well, for me the word ‘zanzaneet’ neatly summarises the kind of rustic, flavourful, and spicy food that I grew up with in Pune and at my ancestral village in Maharashtra.
+I chose this word because it captures the food I grew up with — rustic, full-bodied and unapologetically spicy, shaped by my life in Pune and my ancestral village in Maharashtra.
 For me, this word evokes treasured memories and emotions.
 It’s also the food I sorely missed when I first moved to the UK but has now become a part of our diet here.
 Yes, my family loves spicy food.
-Even my four-year-old daughter doesn’t mind a bit of spice in her pasta or curry every now and then 😉
+Even my mixed heritage daughter doesn’t mind a bit of spice in her pasta or curry every now and then.

 My cooking style

 Whether I am cooking British or Indian, I like to source ingredients as sustainably as possible.
-It’s a real struggle to find all the produce I need locally, that is seasonal and plastic-free.
+It’s a real struggle to find all the produce I need locally that is seasonal and plastic-free.
 Due to the kind of weather we get in the UK, not everything is grown locally.
-I source my seasonal fruit and vegetables from a local farm shop plastic-free.
+I source my seasonal fruit and vegetables plastic-free from a local farm shop.
 In summer I grow some of the produce I cook with.
 I like food cooked with minimal ingredients that lift (rather than mask) the inherent flavours of the produce used in the dish.
-I have seen my grandmothers cook this way and I embrace their style of cooking in my kitchen.
+I have seen my grandmothers cook this way and I embrace their cooking style in my kitchen.
 I regularly talk about my cooking ethos and sustainability on Instagram.

 What motivates me to create content for this blog?

-Passing on my culinary traditions to our daughter, so that she fully benefits from her mixed heritage, is a big motivator for this blog.
+Passing on my culinary traditions to our daughter, so she grows up rooted in both sides of her heritage, is a key reason this blog exists.
 She absolutely loves cooking and jumps at the chance to get her hands mucky in the kitchen with me.
 I hope that by documenting these recipes, someday she’ll be able to replicate the food she’s growing up with.

 Copyright